-3. A two-story project design shall provide screening in the form of trees, shrubs, fence and/or hedges that meet the City height requirements along the shared property lines for the full length of a single-family dwelling being developed, if any portion of the proposed upper story addition is located within 15 feet of the shared property lines.
+3. A two-story project design shall provide landscape screening in the form of trees, shrubs, and/or hedges that meet the City height requirements along the shared property lines for the full length of a single-family dwelling being developed.